Random or Set Lengths? Problems, Benefits and Everything Else You Need to Know

 What are set lengths?

-Set lengths means the timber is supplied in the lengths required for your project.
-Set lengths are mostly available between 0.9m and 3.6m.
-Set lengths are always supplied slightly over length to allow for onsite trimming.
+Set length timber (also known as cut to length timber) means the timber is supplied in the exact size required for your project.
+Common timber lengths range between 0.9m and 3.6m.
+Cut to length timber products are always supplied slightly over length to allow for onsite trimming.

-Other names for set lengths: Specified Lengths, Cut lengths, Fixed Lengths.
+Other names for set lengths: Specified lengths, cut lengths, fixed lengths.

 - Less waste on site